 Bidri is a particular metal handicraft done in Andhra Pradesh.
 A particular type of mud from Bidar is used in oxidising and therefore it is called Bidri.
 Bidri artwork designs have comprised different patterns over the centuries including stars, plants, animals, flowers and other patterns that are typically contained within cautiously arranged balanced geometric fields.

-Pottery is another form of craft, which is more or less practiced in all south Indian states.
+Pottery Pottery is another form of craft, which is more or less practiced in all south Indian states.
 Pottery from Karukurichi in Tirunelveli district is noted for its attractive shapes and technical superiority.
-The base colours for the pottery of Tamil Nadu are red, black and grey colour.
+The base colours for the pottery of Tamil Nadu are red, black and grey.
 A glossier finish is given after a coating of red ochre.
-Khanapur in Belgaum district of Karnataka is famous large sized containers and jars because of the availability of a local clay.
+Khanapur in Belgaum district of Karnataka is famous for making large sized containers and jars because of the availability of a local clay.

 Embroidery is also very much a part of the South Indians.
 In Tanjore, Tamil Nadu a different style of applique work is done for decoration on temple hangings.
 Andhra Pradesh is famous for bead embroidery, which is done on fine fabrics to adorn them.
 It is usually done on sarees and blouse pieces.
 Jangaon is famous for this type of work.
 White and coloured beads are used on dark and bright bases.
 Karnataka is famous for kasuti embroidery.
 It is done with two types of stitches and the embroidery has a soft feminine angle.